 "wobbler."
 A wobbler allows the prosecutor to file the case as a felony or a misdemeanor.

 If you have been convicted of a felony in Los Angeles that is a wobbler, we will first petition the court to reduce the conviction to a misdemeanor and then expunge the conviction.

-Even if your conviction cannot be reduced to a misdemeanor felony convictions may be
+Can I expunge my felony conviction that I obtained in Los Angeles Court?Even if your conviction cannot be reduced to a misdemeanor felony convictions may be

 expunged if you did not serve any prison time and you have completed your probationary

-The courts have broad discretion to revoke, reinstate, modify, and terminate your probation.
+What if I am still on probation, could I terminate my probation early in time?The courts have broad discretion to revoke, reinstate, modify, and terminate your probation.
 Usually, in Los Angeles Superior Court, a judge will entertain a motion for early termination of probation if the defendant has completed half the probationary period, the defendant does not have any subsequent probation violations, the defendant has paid the court fees and fines in full, and the defendant demonstrates good conduct or reform.
 Since the court has broad discretion in modifying and/or terminating the terms and conditions of probation, our firm has been successful having these types of motions granted by the court.